Skip to content

 2. Handle the onLogout callback to properly clean up user data

-3. Use the provided local storage handlers for consistent data management
+3. Provide local storage handlers for consistent data management

 4. Implement proper error handling using the onErrorCallback